A HISTORICAL SUMMARY

 There was a tremendous transformation of the Bavarian Brewery in its first 90 yeas, as shown by the photos below.
 Over the following decades, it also endured many more changes, but not strictly as a brewery.
 To complement the brewery's history as provided in the Bavarian Brewery Exhibit, efforts were made to provide a more detailed account of the brewery, along with many additional pictures, within this website.
 In doing so, it was necessary to identify various periods as summarized below.
 To explore any particular time period in greater detail, simply click a title that is underlined.
 We hope to have those periods that are not completed yet, which say "Under Construction," accessible fairly soon.
 Also, please know that the Brewery Exhibit also has a brewery Timeline Sign, including both national and global events, located on the wall opposite the Barrel Display.
 (To view this exhibit, please click here.)
 The years for the periods in the Timeline correspond with those periods mentioned below.
-The periods are also accompanied by Ancillary sections, starting with an A, to help explain an event or events occurring within one or more time periods.
+The periods are also accompanied by Ancillary sections, labeled A, B... to help explain an event or events occurring within one or more time periods.

 Period 1: The Beginnings (1866 - 1881) Julius H. Deglow established a brewery in 1866 on a site of what became the Bavarian Brewery a few years later.
 (A photo of this property is above on the left above.)
 From the beginning, the brewery had several different ownerships and was fraught with difficulties, including a bankruptcy in 1877.
 In 1880, the brewmaster, Charles Ruh, became a proprietor of the brewery along with John Meyer.
 However, a year later Charles Ruh died in an accident and his brother Anton succeeded him.
 Evidently John Meyer believed he needed another partner to help grow the brewery.